Taz-Mania (video game): Gameplay

 In the Mega Drive/Genesis version players control Taz as he searches for the giant egg.
 Taz is able to jump, spin into a tornado and eat various objects.
 Spinning into a tornado allows Taz to defeat most enemies, as well as gain extra jump distance, knock away items and get past certain obstacles unharmed.
 Taz has the ability to eat most, if not all items throughout the level, such as health recovering food items, extra lives and continues.
 Eating some chilli peppers allows Taz to breathe fire in order to defeat stronger enemies, while eating a star grants Taz temporary invincibility.
 Other items, such as bombs and weed killer can be thrown at enemies, but will damage Taz if he eats them.

 Development

+San Francisco-based Recreational Brainware was led by two programmers, Burt Sloane and Jonathan Miller, who were given the game for their work in both Spider-Man vs. The Kingpin and the GEMS (Genesis Editor for Music & Sound effects) software tool which they developed alongside Miller's brother Mark and Chris Grigg.
+Sloane refined his development tools built for Spider-Man, with technical innovations for level layouts and animation that wound up used in further Genesis games.
+One such breakthrough was a sprite-based tool which Sloane called the “compositor", that constructed animation frames by combining and positioning parts of pixels, allowing Taz to have a large number of facial expressions.

-Recreational Brainware was led by two programmers – Burt Sloane and Jonathan Miller and was based in San Francisco.
-A semi-sequel to this game in design and concept but unrelated to the Taz-Mania cartoon series was also developed and released by Sega on the same platforms in between 1994 and 1996, entitled Taz in Escape from Mars.
+A semi-sequel to this game in design and concept but unrelated to the Taz-Mania cartoon series was also released by Sega on the same platforms in between 1994 and 1997, entitled Taz in Escape from Mars.
 An official sequel titled Taz-Mania 2 was planned with an isometric viewpoint, but was never put into development.
 This is not to be confused with the THQ published Taz-Mania 2 on the Game Boy, which is a standard platform game.